cycfi/elements/docs/setup.md

 ### Generating the Project using CMake

-There are multiple ways to generate a project file using CMake depending on your platform and desired IDE, but here is an some example for MacOS 10.14:
+There are multiple ways to generate a project file using CMake depending on your platform and desired IDE, but here is an example for MacOS 10.14:

 ### Using [XCode](https://developer.apple.com/xcode/):